 In the current climate, innovation is survival.
-Automation is likely to remain a core technology for cannabis, and those who don’t embrace it will be left behind.
+Automation in the cannabis industry is likely to remain a core technology, and those who don’t embrace it will be left behind.

 In 2018, cannabis industry investments totaled nearly $14 billion.
 This was four times the level of investments in 2016, and an impressive percentage of the money was dedicated to purchasing and installing automated equipment.

 Automated plant-tending systems are increasingly common.
 Ideally, with an indoor grow facility or greenhouse, growers choose an automated system that can monitor and manage lighting, watering, nutrient supply, carbon dioxide pumping, and temperature, with the adaptability to adjust instantaneously.

 However, being proactive here may not be enough.
 The real future in automated cannabis growing may be in hydroponics and aeroponics, which both offer efficiency advantages that greenhouses cannot match.

 Seedo, a cannabis company based in Israel, has developed automated, enclosed home-grow systems that leverage the advantages of hydroponic methodology.
 Taking things one step further, they have launched a new project that promises to be the first fully automated large-scale cannabis farm ever built.
 The farm will consist of larger versions of their self-contained home-growing units, each of which will be large enough to produce 360 lbs. of dried cannabis buds each year.
 Artificial intelligence and robotics will both be deployed in the project, which is expected to generate $24 million worth of products in its first three years of operation.

 This project is experimental but is based on sound growing principles and is likely to be duplicated quickly if it proves successful.